catarovanca/catarovanca/README.md

 - 👋 Hi, I’m @catarovanca
 - 👀 I’m interested in IT Software
+- 👀 I am a final year informatics student
-- 🌱 I’m currently learning Network Automation with Python
+- 🌱 I’m currently working at my licence
 - 💞️ I’m looking to start a career in the IT Industry as a Programmer
 - 📫 How to reach me catarovanca@yahoo.ro or catarov.a294@gmail.com